Robert-van-Engelen/lisp/README.md

       }
     }

-Since the pool and stack share the same `cell[]` array, the linked lists jut contain `cell[]` indices to the `ATOM` and `STRG` cells to update during compaction.
+Since the pool and stack share the same `cell[]` array, the linked lists just contain `cell[]` indices to the `ATOM` and `STRG` cells to update during compaction.
 The runtime cost is in the order of the number of `ATOM` and `STRG` cells.
 Memory overhead of this method is limited to an index per atom/string on the heap of width `R`.
 This space is only used during compaction.
 It could serve a dual purpose such as a length field of the atom/string e.g. to store binary data that doesn't end with a \0.
 This would require marking the length with a bit so that the length can serve as a sentinel instead of `N` to restore the length after compaction.

 ### Alternative: non-recursive mark-sweep garbage collection using pointer reversal